-Grains are the fundamental structural units of polycrystalline materials, and their size and distribution significantly affect the mechanical properties of materials.
-In this chapter, we will learn the basic concepts of grains and grain boundaries, strengthening mechanisms through the Hall-Petch relationship, fundamentals of EBSD (Electron Backscatter Diffraction) analysis, and establish a foundation for materials design through microstructure control.
+Grains are the fundamental structural units of polycrystalline materials, and their size and distribution strongly influence a material's mechanical properties.
+In this chapter, we will learn the basic concepts of grains and grain boundaries, the strengthening mechanism described by the Hall-Petch relationship, and the fundamentals of EBSD (Electron Backscatter Diffraction) analysis, laying the foundation for materials design through microstructure control.

 Learning Objectives

-By reading this chapter, you will be able to:
+By completing this chapter, you will be able to:

 Structure of Polycrystalline Materials

 Most practical materials are polycrystalline materials.
-Polycrystalline materials are formed by the assembly of numerous small crystals (grains) with different crystallographic orientations.
+A polycrystalline material is formed by the assembly of numerous small crystals (grains) with different crystallographic orientations.

 A grain is a crystalline region with a uniform and continuous atomic arrangement internally.
-It has a different crystallographic orientation from adjacent grains, and the boundary is called a grain boundary.
+It has a different crystallographic orientation from adjacent grains, and the boundary between them is called a grain boundary.

-The size of grains (grain size) has a decisive influence on the mechanical properties of materials:
+The size of grains (grain size) has a decisive influence on a material's mechanical properties:

 Examples:

-Grain size is quantified by one of the following methods:
+Grain size is quantified using one of the following methods:

 1. Line Intercept Method

-Draw an arbitrary straight line on the microstructure image and calculate from the number of intersections with grain boundaries.
+A line of arbitrary length is drawn on a micrograph, and the grain size is calculated from the number of intersections with grain boundaries.

 $$\bar{d} = \frac{L}{N}$$

-where $\bar{d}$ is the average grain size, $L$ is the length of the line segment, and $N$ is the number of grain boundary intersections.
+Here, $\bar{d}$ is the average grain size, $L$ is the length of the line, and $N$ is the number of intersections with grain boundaries.

 2. Planimetric Method